Sean-on-Git/Campus-Backups-Manager/README.md

 Errors are written to "error.log"
 Debugging logs are written to "debug.log"
 Currently debugging is enabled by default with no flags to disable.
+Any folders deleted are placed in an INFO log called "deleted_backups_YYYY_MM_DD.log"

 ### Screenshots